davyokeyo/Instagram_Clone/README.md

 `flask shell`

-- running following commands in shell (to avoid roles related issues, by default application will provide you user role permissions), so with below command we are setting up 3 types of roles: User, Moderator and Administrator

-`Role.insert_roles()`

-- confirm roles

-`Role.query.all()`

-- exit shell

-`exit()`

-- As your application is entirely new so there is no data in it so go ahead and signup and login to create your new account (i highly recommend to import the json file present in "project_files" directory to ease your work)
+- As your application is entirely new so there is no data in it so go ahead and signup and login to create your new account

 * Note: if the application is not recognizing localhost then use its address instead like this => `http://127.0.0.1:5000/login`, make sure to not include extra slashes "/" at the end of your endpoint or api to avoid not found issues, please use the urls as mentioned in views.